 \item Lack of support for programs with cyclic data-flow graphs: To simplify checking the legality of a schedule, many interval-based compilers assume that the program has an acyclic dataflow graph.
 This prevents users from expressing many programs with cyclic dataflow.
-For example, when a value produced by a loop is read by another loop, Halide \cite{halide2012} does not allow the fusion of the two loops by using the \texttt{compute\_with} command.
-Although this rule avoids illegal fusion, it prevents legal loop fusions in many common cases.
-Polyhedral compilers avoid these over-conservative constraints by using the dependence analysis \cite{feautrier1991dataflow} to check for the correctness of the code transformations, which enables more possible schedules.
-While interval-based compilers can also implement non-polyhedral dependence analysis to avoid this limitation (by computing dependence distance vectors \cite{wolf1992improving}), such dependence analysis is not as precise as polyhedral dependence analysis \cite{feautrier1991dataflow}. \end{itemize}
+For example, when a value produced by a loop is read by another loop, Halide \cite{halide_2012} does not allow fusion of the two loops (with \texttt{compute\_with} command).
+While it avoids illegal fusion, it prevents legal loop fusions in common cases.
+Polyhedral compilers avoid these over-conservative constraints by using dependence analysis \cite{feautrier1991dataflow} to check for the correctness of code transformations, which enables more schedules.
+While interval-based compilers can also implement non-polyhedral dependence analysis (by computing dependence distance vectors \cite{wolf1992improving}), it is not as precise as polyhedral dependence analysis \cite{feautrier1991dataflow}. \end{itemize}